How Long Does Bankruptcy Affect Me?

 The discharge is only achieved if you successfully perform all of your financial duties.

-This includes making payments, attending financial counseling sessions, and providing tax info as well as monthly reports.
+This includes making payments, attending financial counselling sessions, and providing tax info as well as monthly reports.

 Your financial opportunities are severely hindered during the undischarged bankruptcy period, such as: